"A little power...power!...now don't climb... a little right for line-up...."

 Unlike my earlier stages of flight training, there was now little homework.
-This thankfully left time for visits to the area's historical sites, including the Tiki Lounge, Trader Jon's , or Dirty Joe's (where I even filled in as pizza cook for two weeks while a friend went on vacation), among other things.
+This thankfully left time for visits to the area's historical sites, including the Tiki Lounge, Trader Jon's , or Dirty Joe's on Pensalcola Beach (where I even filled in as pizza cook for two weeks while a friend went on vacation), among other things.

 An exciting and wonderful spring - and my last duty in Pensacola - would all come to a short end in late May with landing qualification aboard an aircraft carrier.
 Although I had satisfyingly filled the target banners with many bullet holes in the air-to-air gunnery phase of training, my landing grades aboard the USS Lexington were a little disappointing to me.

 Landing a jet aircraft onboard the unstable flight deck of a steaming ship at sea, even under the best weather conditions and smooth sea states, is an incredibly difficult task.
 That I hyperventilated in my excitement, and could not - nor to this day - cannot remember my first ever carrier landing (a.k.a.: "trap") should not be too surprising.

 [Although nearly two years later, I would forever vividly remember my first night CQ, in the F-4 Phantom!]

 |Copyright © 2006 - 2016 Flitetime, all rights reserved|